seanpmaxwell/jet-schema/README.md

 In the real world it's very common to have a lot of schemas which are both optional, nullable.
 So you don't have to write out `{ optional: true, nullable: true }` over-and-over again, you can write `{ nullish: true }` as an shorthand alternative.<br/>

 You can also set the optional `id` field, if you need a unique identifier for your schema for whatever reason.
-If you set this option then it be added to the default error message.
+If you set this option then it will be added to the default error message.
 This can be useful if you have to debug a bunch of schemas at once (that's pretty much all I use it for).

 Here's an example of the options in use: